thyagomota/aws-labs/lab-002/README.md

 ![lab-002-scrn-20](images/lab-002-scrn-20.png)
 ![lab-002-scrn-21](images/lab-002-scrn-21.png)

+### Step 6 - Associate the Route Table to the Public Subnet
-6. Associate the newly created route table with the public subnet.
+Associate the newly created route table to the public subnet.

 ![lab-002-scrn-22](images/lab-002-scrn-22.png)
 ![lab-002-scrn-23](images/lab-002-scrn-23.png)

+### Step 7 - Create the Private Subnet
-7. Create a private subnet on lab-002 with the *Name tag* private and the *IPv4 CIDR block* 192.168.200.0/24.
+Create a private subnet on lab-002 VPC with the *Name tag* private and the *IPv4 CIDR block* 192.168.200.0/24.

 ![lab-002-scrn-24](images/lab-002-scrn-24.png)
 ![lab-002-scrn-25](images/lab-002-scrn-25.png)
 ![lab-002-scrn-26](images/lab-002-scrn-26.png)

+### Step 8 - Launch the EC2 Instances
-7. Launch two EC2 instances using the procedure described in [lab-001](../lab-001); make sure that each subnet has one of the instances.
+Launch two EC2 instances using the procedure described in [lab-001](../lab-001); make sure that each subnet has one of the instances.

 Note that the EC2 instance that you will create in the public subnet (labeled as A in the diagram) is necessary so you can later connect to the EC2 instance in the private subnet (labeled as B in the diagram).
 EC2 A is normally called *bastion host* or *jump host*.

-## Test
+## Test and Validation
 1. First add the EC2 key pair into your local ssh authentication agent using:

 ```